-Bulgaria has a number of weird and wonderful traditions but January seems to be the best!
+This sparsley populated country has a number of wonderful but weird Bulgarian traditions and January seems to be the best!
 If you’re looking for something really unique and wonderful to visit with kids, this would be the month I recommend you visit Bulgaria.
 Come to Sofia and visit these two mesmerisingly, colourful and noisy festivals.

 Get Cheap Flights To Bulgaria with Skyscanner